philippgruebener/SBC-Replication/README REPLICA.txt

 README FILE FOR SKEWED BUSINESS CYCLES by Salgado, Guvenen, Bloom
-First version: March,08,2019
+First version: March 08, 2019
-This version:  December,16,2019
+This version:  April 16, 2020

-This packet contains the replication files for the empirical results of Skewed Business Cycles by Salgado, Guvenen, and Bloom (December,2019)
+This packet contains the replication files for the empirical results of Skewed Business Cycles by Salgado, Guvenen, and Bloom (April,2019)

 We have tried our best to have a self-contained, self-explanatory, bug-free, set of do-files, but if you encounter any problem or have any suggestion to improve the codes, please contact Sergio Salgado at ssalgado@wharton.upenn.edu.